TheHydrophobicityProject/HydrophobicityExplorer/README.md

 This project enables users to perform several calulations on a limitless scope of polymers as long as the primary structure is known.

 The command-line tool `makePol` has a wide range of command-line options that allow fine control over polymer specification and output format.
 These can be obtained by running `makePol -h`.
 A large, but non-comprehensive list of examples will be covered in the next section.
+The utility is also available through a jupyter notebook.
+An example can be generated with the command `mhpNB`.

 See [here](#installation) for installation instructions.